EPCCed/2025-02-24_CCP9-GradSchool/_episodes/15-modules.md

 Software incompatibility is a major headache for programmers.
 Sometimes the presence (or absence) of a software package will break others that depend on it.
 Two well known examples are Python and C compiler versions.
-Python 3 famously provides a `python` command that conflicts with that provided by Python 2.
 Software compiled against a newer version of the C libraries and then run on a machine that has older C libraries installed will result in a nasty `'GLIBCXX_3.4.20' not found` error.